neondatabase/website/content/docs/reference/cli-roles.md

 ### create

-This subcommand allows you to create a database.
+This subcommand allows you to create a role.

 #### Usage